Politics of Indonesia

 The politics of Indonesia take place in the framework of a presidential representative democratic republic whereby the President of Indonesia is both head of state and head of government and of a multi-party system.
 Executive power is exercised by the government.
 Legislative power is vested in both the government and the bicameral People's Consultative Assembly.
 The judiciary is independent of the executive and the legislature.

 The 1945 constitution provided for a limited separation of executive, legislative and judicial power.
 The governmental system has been described as "presidential with parliamentary characteristics".
 Indonesia was democratic upon independence, but became authoritarian in 1957 under Sukarno.
 It remained authoritarian under his successor Suharto until the Indonesian riots of May 1998 and the resignation of President Suharto, which led to the restoration of democracy in Indonesia.

+Overview

-According to the V-Dem Democracy indices Indonesia was 2023 the 11th most electoral democratic country in Asia.
+According to the V-Dem Democracy indices, in 2023, Indonesia was the 11th most electoral democratic country in Asia.
 Indonesia's political parties have been characterized as cartel parties with extensive power-sharing among parties and limited accountability to voters.

 According to the American think tank Freedom House, Indonesia fails to meet many of the civil requirements for a consolidated, or maximalist, democracy.
 The court system often has many instances of corruption, and there is no due process in many civil and criminal matters.